akuity/kargo-render/docs/docs/20-rendered-branches.md

 ---
-title: Rendered YAML branches
+title: Rendered branches
-description: What are rendered YAML branches?
+description: What are rendered branches?
 ---

-# What are rendered YAML branches?
+# What are rendered branches?

-Understanding the _rendered YAML branches_ pattern at the heart of Bookkeeper begins with understanding some common difficulties encountered by [GitOps](https://opengitops.dev/) practitioners.
+Understanding the _rendered branches_ pattern at the heart of Bookkeeper begins with understanding some common difficulties encountered by [GitOps](https://opengitops.dev/) practitioners.

 ## Configuration management